bachya/ecowitt2mqtt/README.md

 # Disclaimer

-The data/guidelines within this library and documentation constitute estimates and are intended to help informed decision making.
-They should not replace analysis, advice or diagnosis from a trained medical professional.
+The datapoints within this library and documentation constitute estimates and are intended to help informed decision making.
+They should not replace analysis, advice or, diagnosis from a trained medical professional.

 # Quick Start